-Usage of neon underglow lighting is governed by Alaska Admin Code, Title 13: Public Safety, Chapter 4: Motor Vehicle and Driving Offenses – Vehicle Equipment and Inspection.
+Using neon underglow lighting in Alaska is governed by Alaska Admin Code, Title 13: Public Safety, Chapter 4: Motor Vehicle and Driving Offenses – Vehicle Equipment and Inspection.

 Is neon underglow legal in Alaska?

-Alaska law does not restrict additional aftermarket vehicle lighting which would include neon underglow.
+Alaska law does not restrict aftermarket vehicle lighting.
+Neon underglow is considered an after-market modification.
 Therefore it’s our conclusion that in Alaska neon underglow is not illegal, as long as you follow these restrictions:

-• Only permitted underglow colors are white on front, amber on sides, and red on rear of the car
+- Only permitted underglow colors are white on front, amber on sides, and red on rear of the vehicle.

-There are no relevant AK laws which specifically restrict or prohibit installing car underglow, meaning we consider it legal to use it while driving.
+There are no relevant AK laws which specifically restrict or prohibit installing car underglow, meaning we consider it legal to use it even while driving on public roads.

 Alaska vehicle lighting laws